BryanBoru/Open-To-Adventure/readme.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Full thanks to team's whose mods are used
-* Inspiration
-* etc
+* Mojang

 ##Contact